 I’ve been a long time wanna-be chef who recently has been cooking with IBM’s Watson supercomputer as my sous chef and it has been mind-blowing.
 Let’s take a second to just reflect on that sentence because I’ve been cooking – with a supercomputer.
 It sounds like a sequel to the Spike Jonze movie ‘Her’ but int his case science fiction has become a reality thanks to IBM and Bon Appetite giving me Beta access to their new Beta venue Chef Watson.
+IBM is notable for its services and products used widely in the technological needs of businesses – there are ibm legacy support and modernization services available out there for those that require them.

 IBM’s cognitive computing system that beat two reigning champions on the ‘Jeopardy!’ has partnered with Bon Appetite magazine to learn everything it can about food.
 Watson has been studying recipes and learning about ingredient combinations which can cross-reference with data about the flavor compounds found in ingredients and psychological information about people’s likes and dislikes to produce a data model of how the human palette will respond to all of those combinations.
 The rest of us call that end result a recipe.